 Rappellers usually work in small numbers (2-8) until the fire is out and then pack all of their fire gear (the average pack weight being 100lbs per person) out to the nearest road to be picked up, which could be several miles away.
 Rappellers get strategically placed throughout the fire season in order to respond to fires nationwide.

 Smokejumper: Smokejumpers have many similarities to Rappellers except Smokejumpers parachute from a plane into the fire area rather than rappel off a helicopter.
 They have the potential to work in slightly larger numbers (planes are larger than helicopters and hold more people) of 2-20 as well.
 Smokejumpers require additional skill sets (e.g. technical tree climbing, etc.) and specialize in managing the complexities of rapidly growing fires.

 What is a typical day for a wildland firefighter?

 The standard shift for a wildland firefighter is 16 hours with 8 hours off.
 A typical fire assignment (when traveling away from the local area to respond) lasts 14 days.
 Upon completion, a firefighter will receive 2 days off then go back to fighting fire.
 This schedule is repeated (14 on-2 days off-repeat) from the beginning of the fire season through to the end.
 There are variations to this schedule depending on what type of fire resource someone is but this is absolutely a hotshot crew’s life.
 Most hotshot crew firefighters work 1,000+ hours of overtime every fire season.
-Essentially, if you’re awake, you’re at work… for 6 months straight.
+Essentially, you’re working relatively non-stop for at least 6 months straight.
 With the fire season extending longer each year, so too does the strain on firefighters.